ABOUT BREAST CANCER

 People who’ve had breast cancer are often concerned about their family members’ risk of breast cancer because they may be at increased risk.
 If you have concerns, talk with your doctor.
 Your doctor can help you understand your family’s risk and can refer you to a genetic counselor if needed.

 Some healthy behaviors may be linked to a lower risk of breast cancer recurrence and improved survival.
-Other healthy behaviors have not been shown to impact breast cancer survival but are part of a lifestyle that may help protect against other cancers and other diseases.
+Others are part of a healthy lifestyle and may be linked to a lower risk of different cancers and other diseases.

 A healthy lifestyle includes: